Axway/open-banking-docs/content/en/docs/deployment/installation/analytics.md

    kubectl get ingress -n open-banking-analytics
    ```

-4. Verify that these ingress has been provisioned.
+4. Verify that these ingress are provisioned.
 They must have a public ip or a dns value in the ADDRESS column.

    ```
     NAME         HOSTS                           ADDRESS                       PORTS     AGE